driskai/drisk_api/README.md

 token = "<conode_auth_token>"

-# create or conntect to a graph
+# create or connect to a graph
 new_graph = GraphClient.create_graph("a graph", token)
 graph = GraphClient("graph_id", token)